W3rni0/NahamCon_CTF_2020/readme.md

 and I explained why it works and how we can break the cipher:

 >...for that we need to talk about factors, factors are numbers which can be divided only by 1 and himself (we are only talking about whole numbers), we have discovered that there are infinitely many factors and that we can represent any number as the multiplication of factors, but, we haven't discovered an efficient way to find out which factors make up a number, and some will even argue that there isn't an efficient way to do that (P vs. NP and all that), which means that if we take a big number, it will take days, months and even years to find out the factors which makes it, but, we have discovered efficient ways to find factors, so if I find 2 factors, which are favorably big, I multiply them and post the result on my feed to the public, it will take a lot of time for people to discover the factors that make up my number.
-But, and a big but, if they have a database of numbers and the factors that make them up they can easily find the factors for each numbers I will post, and as I explained before, if we can the factors we can easily calculate phi and consequently calculate d, the private key of RSA, and break the cipher, right now there are databases (listed below) with have the factors to all the numbers up to 60 digits (if I remember correctly), which is a lot but not enough to break modern RSA encryptions, but if we look at the challenge's parameters, we can see that n is awefully small, small enough that it most be in some databases...
+But, and a big but, if they have a database of numbers and the factors that make them up they can easily find the factors for each numbers I will post, and as I explained before, if we can the factors we can easily calculate phi and consequently calculate d, the private key of RSA, and break the cipher, right now there are databases (listed below) with have the factors to all the numbers up to 60 digits (if I remember correctly), which is a lot but not enough to break modern RSA encryptions, but if we look at the challenge's parameters, we can see that n is awfully small, small enough that it most be in some databases...

 if we search for the value of n in factorDB, a database for the factors of numbers, we can find factors for the value of n given to us: